 Layout of each new offshore substations.
 Specify size and expansion capabilities.

+Facility access plan and methods for construction, equipment installation, and maintenance activities.

+Plan for offshore materials/parts storage, maintenance and shop facilities, and crew facilities.

+Water depth at each offshore substation location.

 Single line diagram of new offshore substations.
 Specify the voltage level, AC or DC, switching devices and all other applicable major equipment such as inverters, transformers, reactive power compensation/FACTS devices, control building, auxiliary power, etc.

+Plan for supplying facility auxiliary power during outages and energization of transmission cable(s) back to the mainland.

 A detailed description of the offshore collector substation features shall be provided along with the conceptual drawings for OSW generation lead-line tie-in and future offshore grid line tie-ins.

+Conceptual plan for construction sequencing and major facility outages of existing facilities as applicable, including reason (i.e. clearance, tie-in, equipment change-out, protection system changes), duration, and recallability.

+Plan and location of equipment and materials staging and transport methods to offshore locations.

 An executive summary of constructability of the proposal, including but not limited to: (1) overall ROW and siting analysis (2) Permit requirement and risk assessment; (3) schedule.